AlmasB/CI517/lectures/lecture10/PITCHME.md

 ---

-#### Activity / Interactive
+#### Activity

-Find a game that you like,
-consider why you like it.
+1. Find a game that you like, consider why you like it.
-Can you implement a particular gameplay feature in your game?
+2. Can you implement a particular gameplay feature in your game?

 ---

 #### Conclusion

-Gameplay is at the same time the easiest and the hardest aspect of the game being developed.
+- Gameplay is at the same time the easiest and the hardest aspect of the game being developed.
-Standard practices exist.
+- Standard practices exist.

 ---